SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    -> if assumedString {
          println(assumedString)
       }
-   <- An implicitly-unwrapped optional string.
+   <- An implicitly unwrapped optional string.

-You can also use an implicitly-unwrapped optional with optional binding, to check and unwrap its value in a single statement:
+You can also use an implicitly unwrapped optional with optional binding, to check and unwrap its value in a single statement:

 .. testcode:: implicitlyUnwrappedOptionals